-- Level 1: Student is unable to recognize words that have been taught and cannot use them in phrases or sentences. - Level 2: Student is able to recognize some words being taught and can use some in phrases and sentences. - Level 3: Student is able to recognize most words being taught and can use most in phrases and sentences.

-Level 4: Student is easily able to recognize words being taught and can readily use them in phrases or sentences.
+- Level 1: Student is unable to recognize words or sentences that have been taught. - Level 2: Student is able to recognize some words that have been taught. - Level 3: Student is able to recognize all the words that have been taught and can read at least one of the sentences. - Level 4: Student is able to recognize all the words that have been taught and can read all of the sentences.